 One of other related parties rented an office building from the Company, for which a five-year lease contract was signed at the price of \$331 thousand with reference to nearby office rental rates.
-For 2021 and 2020, the Company's rent income amounted to \$34 thousand and \$61 thousand, respectively.
-As of December 31, 2021 and 2020, the payments have been received.
+For 2022 and 2021, the Company's rent income were both amounting to \$34 thousand.
+As of December 31,2022 and 2021, the payments have been received.